brendanjodowd/maps/README.md

 `lea_137` is the old set of 137 local electoral areas which was used at the time of the last Census in 2016, plus Northern Ireland.

-There are two maps for electoral divisions (EDs), `ed_3441` and `ed_3409`, since different datasets use different aggregations of EDs for statistical disclosure reasons.
+`ed_3441` and `ed_3409` are two maps for electoral divisions (EDs) with 3,441 and 3,409 individual regions, since different datasets use different aggregations of EDs for statistical disclosure reasons.

 ## :raising_hand: How to use